 Pet lovers should know that millions of beloved companion animals have ended up in squalid living conditions at shelters and other facilities after their owners’ deaths.
 Your pets are dependent upon you to provide them with the care and support they need to survive in your home.
 They’re just as dependent upon you to ensure that they’ll be taken care of when your life comes to an end.

-At the Law Office of Roy W. Litherland, our pet planning experts can help to ensure that your pets have the personalized plan they need to ensure that their lives and comfort are secured.
-Call us today at (408) 356-9200 in Campbell or (831) 476-2400 in Aptos to receive your free pet planning consultation and get answers to questions that include:
+At Litherland, Kennedy & Associates, APC, Attorneys at Law, our pet planning experts can help to ensure that your pets have the personalized plan they need to ensure that their lives and comfort are secured.
+Call us today at (408) 356-9200 in Campbell to receive your free pet planning consultation and get answers to questions that include:

 - When is the best time to make a pet plan?